Amity University | B.Sc Admissions 2025

 A. Deduct expenses

-C. Find out profit after tax
+C. Find out the profit after tax

 D. Deduct tax